-It is a criminal offence to carry out work to a listed building without first obtaining Listed Building Consent from the local planning authority (Stafford Borough Council).
+It is a criminal offence to carry out work to a listed building without first obtaining Listed Building Consent from us.
 It is always best to check whether your proposals need consent with the Conservation Officer or a Planning Officer before commencing any works to a listed building.

 All applications for works to listed buildings must be accompanied by both a Design and Access Statement, and a Heritage Statement.